joshua-naisbitt/hawk_parser/README.md

 ## How to run the project:

- * To compile the source code, put the `Lexer.java`, `Parser.java`, and `hawk_script.txt` files in the same directory open a terminal in that directory, and run `javac Lexer.java Parser.java` (or do an equivalent java source code compilation process).
+ * To compile the source code, put the `Lexer.java`, `Parser.java`, and `hawk_script.txt` files in the same directory, open a terminal in that directory, and run `javac Lexer.java Parser.java` (or do an equivalent java source code compilation process).
  * Overwrite the contents of `hawk_script.txt` with the code you want to parse.
  * Run `java parser` inside the terminal.